-Anyone experiencing symptoms should seek medical attention immediately by calling HealthDirect on 1800 022 222 or visiting their GP to seek assistance.
+Anyone experiencing symptoms should visit the Healthdirect webpage or visit their GP to seek assistance.
 In the case of emergency, always dial triple zero (000).

 For more information about ventilation and carbon monoxide risks visit Using electricity and gas safely.